rack-app/rack-app/README.md

 Have a little framework that can allow you write pure rack apps, that will do nothing more than what you defined.

+This includes that it do not depend on fat libs like activesupport.

 ## Installation